10 Foods that stain teeth you should know

 Tomato sauce is a staple in many households.
 No matter what version you prefer, anything that is tomato-based can stain your teeth.
 The dark, rich color of the tomatoes indicates that it is high in antioxidants and vitamins that your body needs.
 You don’t have to skip the sauce, you just need to eat a salad beforehand.
 Greens like lettuce and broccoli will actually create a film on your teeth that will prevent staining from occurring.

-Like tomatoes, what makes blueberries good for you also make it one of the foods that stain your teeth.
+Like tomatoes, what makes blueberries good for you also makes it one of the foods that stain your teeth.
 Blueberries are one of the best superfoods on the market, but the dark stains they leave behind on your teeth might prevent some people from eating them.
 You do not have to banish blueberries from your diet.
 Instead, after eating a handful, just make sure to swish your mouth with water, to help remove the liquid from your teeth.

 If you have ever handled a beet, you know how easily they stain everything they touch.
 If it stains your hands and your cutting board, it is going to stain your teeth, too.
 Like blueberries and tomatoes, however, beets are really, really good for you.
 They are packed with nutrients that your body needs, but their staining power is even more potent than the other fruits on this list.
 Rinsing your mouth after eating usually will not be enough.
 Brushing your teeth within an hour of eating is usually the best way to prevent stains.